ishaileshmishra/todo_api_jango/README.md

 The full code for this tutorial can also be found on [Github]('https://github.com/ishaileshmishra/todo_api_jango.git').

 ## Like this article?
-Follow @iamsrmishra on Twitter
+Follow @iamsrmisra on Twitter
 ## Visit my [Website]('https://mshaileshr.github.io/portfolio').
 ## Visit my [Blog]('http://mshaileshr.wordpress.com/').